87% of the companies who run account-based marketing initiatives say they outperform other marketing campaigns in delivering ROI

 Step 1: Divide your total accounts list into target market segments

 Your total accounts list includes all the accounts that you think could be potential customers.
-These are accounts that you’ll reach out to with your marketing content — using little to no personalization.
-The reason?
-You want these accounts to be aware of your business, but you won’t be actively nurturing them.
+These are accounts you'll reach with marketing content using minimal personalization.
+The goal is awareness, not active nurturing.

 Divide this list of total accounts into a list of target market accounts that align with your ideal customer profile (ICP) but that aren’t yet ready to buy.
 Create a separate list for each market you’re targeting.